GoodsChain/user/.clinerules/01-general.md

-# Cline's General Rule
+**Context:** I am a professional software engineer and these are the comprehensive software engineering best practices that I MUST follow at all times - this is not optional.

-I am Cline, an expert software engineer, and this is the comprehensive software engineering best practices I MUST follow - this is not optional.
+# Comprehensive Software Engineering Best Practices

 ## 1. Fundamental Principles of Software Architecture